 Depending on the time of year and the extent of the damage, we do advise that you turn on the heating and open the windows to dry out the property as much as possible.
 In some cases, where the damage isn't extensive, this may be enough to resolve the issues.

+The cost of locating and gaining access to a leak is only available under a buildings or buildings & contents policy.
 Depending on the level of cover you have selected, which will be shown in your policy documentation e.g. Buildings, Contents or both, cover is provided for the loss or damage caused as a result of water leaking from things such as heating or drainage installation, washing machine or dishwasher.

-Your policy will also cover you for the cost of locating and gaining access to the leak if required.
-However it is possible that limits will apply.
-For more information, please refer to the section 'What is 'Trace & Access'?
+Your policy will also cover you if it has caused damage to the buildings and there is claim accepted under the policy.
+However, it is possible that a limit will apply and this will be shown in your Insurance Schedule/Statement of Facts.
+For more information, please refer to the question 'What is 'Tracing a leak'?
 What does it cover?'

 When you report the claim, we will do everything we can to establish the level of damage and will consider which of the following options are best suited to your circumstances:

 We understand that people like to stay in their own homes where possible, so we can provide facilities like temporary kitchens to enable you to do so.
-If you do have to leave the property, we will help you make those arrangements, whether this is staying with relatives or checking in to alternative accommodation subject to the limits of your policy cover.

-Trace & Access applies when you are unable to find the source of a leak, for example from hidden pipework.
+Tracing a leak applies when you are unable to find the source of a leak, for example from hidden pipework.

 Getting your home back to normal can take time depending on the circumstances and the extent of the damage.
 On average, escape or leakage of water claims are usually dealt with within 95 days.